Why Learn Freelancing?

 Learn Freelancing offers the most comprehensive proofreading course available at the best price.

 The training is easy to follow but highly effective.
 You’ll enjoy working on the structured exercises.
 Many people taking this course, who began as complete beginners with no previous experience, have gone on to find regular, well-paid work as freelances.
-Others have found editorial work "in-house" with publishing houses.
+Others have found editorial work 'in-house' with publishing houses.

 It was the original proofreading course, a concept since copied by many others.